 Welcome to the Baltimore County Juvenile Drug Court.
 This program is designed for individuals whose problems come from substance abuse and irresponsible behavior.
 When you choose to enter this intensely supervised treatment program, you will need to be motivated to work toward changing your lifestyle and becoming free of alcohol and drugs.
-This program is open to you regardless of your race, religion, sex, ethnic origin, sexual orientation, marital status, or physical and/or mental disability.
+This program is open to you regardless of your race, religion, sex, ethnic origin, sexual orientation, marital status or physical or mental disability.

 Table of Contents